 “My Brother-in-Law’s Disability Went Up In April, Mine Didn’t.
 Did I Do Something Wrong?”

-Another reason why some people’s payments appear to increase randomly throughout the year?
-Because of things like the workers’ compensation offset.
-If you qualify for workers’ comp due to a serious job injury, SSD usually comes next.
 Let’s say you are in a major trucking accident and must surrender your commercial driver’s license (CDL).
 Your doctor says you need a series of back surgeries before you can drive safely again for long distances.
-If your workers’ compensation runs out after disability begins, your first few SSD payments will be lower.
-For example: You get $500 each month in workers’ comp and $1,000 per month in SSD for half a year.
+If your workers’ compensation runs out after disability begins, then your first few SSD payments will be lower.
+For example: You get $500 in workers’ comp and $1,000 in Social Security disability each month for half a year.
 Once workers’ comp payments end, your SSD amount goes up to $1,500 per month.
 This higher SSD payment reflects the amount originally “offset” by your workers’ compensation benefits.

 “I Split My Time Between Michigan & California.
 Does My State Matter for Getting Disability?
 Which One Pays More Money?”